palaniraja/palaniraja.github.com/hugo/content/posts/website-redesign.md

 Since I've been blogging over a decade and I have contents in several platforms.
 I wanted to merge it in a single place as well as a simple non-proprietary backup.

-After trying few solution, I wrote my own script [blog2md](https://github.com/palaniraja/blog2md) to backup both Blogger and Wordpress blog contents.
+After trying few solutions, I wrote my own script [blog2md](https://github.com/palaniraja/blog2md) to backup both Blogger and Wordpress blog contents.
 I even got it updated in [Hugo Docs](https://gohugo.io/tools/migrations/) for others to use.

 - Comments

 Since this is a static website, it can't have comments.
 Though the whole world decided against comments.
-I still love a insightful comment on a post from strangers.
-I like to think of post without comments as Stackoverflow posts without answers.
+I still love an insightful comment or an appreciation on a post from strangers.
+I like to think of post without comments as [Stackoverflow](https://stackoverflow.com/) posts without answers.

-I do not want to use [Disqus](https://disqus.com).
-It is an additional 3rd party dependency.
+I do not want to use the _de facto_ standard for Static sites - [Disqus](https://disqus.com).
+It is an additional 3rd party dependency with embeds.
 So I decided to go with [Google Forms](https://www.google.com/forms/about/).
 Yes it is also a dependency but already Google has all my info.
 And I prefer Google over Disqus.
+I decided to link instead of embeds because I don't want to inject codes which I don't have control over.